 This is a course designed to provide the student with information and knowledge to prepare for the industry-standard Building Industry Consulting Service International (BICSI) Register installer.
 Level I exam, and employment as a telecommunications cabling installer.
 Students will gain an understanding of the cabling industry, U.S. and international standards, basic networking, signal transmission, copper cabling, fiber optics, installation, safety, structured cabling system basics, cable management, cable testing, and emerging technologies.
-Students will also be prepared to read network design documentation, architectural blueprints, set up part lists, purchase components, pull and mount cable, choose wiring closets, install jacks, and perform cable testing.
+Students will also be prepared to read network design documentation, architectural blueprints, set up part parts lists, purchase components, pull and mount cable, choose wiring closets, install jacks, and perform cable testing.
 This course is repeatable three times.

+12908 - Celly, B

-12908 - Celly, B AGIT-146 Comments: This 8-week class is held from 01/12/26 to 03/06/26 and is both in-person and Online.
-12909 - Celly, B AGIT-146 Comments: This 8-week class is held from 01/12/26 to 03/06/26 and is both in-person and Online.
+W 11:10a-02:15p Celly, B AGIT-146

+Comments: This 8-week class is held from 01/12/26 to 03/06/26 and is both in-person and Online.
+This class is a Learning Community (Networking) and linked to CTIS-04-12904, CTIS-16-12906, CTIS-18-12810, CTIS-23-12812, and ELCT-34-12910.
+You must register for all sections.

+12909 - Celly, B

+W 11:10a-02:15p Celly, B AGIT-146

+Comments: This 8-week class is held from 01/12/26 to 03/06/26 and is both in-person and Online.